stefanopog/node-red-contrib-wws/README.md

   * containing App ID and App Secret,
   * pulls Application name from Watson Work,
   * plus additional OAuth configuration elements
+  * availability to upload a profile photo for each application
   * Note : **this node is used by all the other nodes**
   * Note : **This nodes supports now BOTH Authorization as app AND Authorize as user**